hapi-server/data-specification/hapi-dev/HAPI-data-access-spec-dev.md

 1. strings that match the regular expression `[_a-zA-Z][_a-zA-Z0-9]{0,30}` so that URL encoding is not required and names can be mapped directly to a variable name in most programming languages and a file name on modern operating systems;
 2. strings with any of `a-z`, `A-Z`, `-`, `.`, `\_`, and `~` so that URL encoding is not required; and
-3. strings that are short - the number of bytes required to write a comma separated list all parameters in a dataset and all other parts of a request URL (i.e., `http://.../hapi/data?dataset=...`) should be less than 2048 bytes, which is a limitation on a URL length for most web browsers.
+3. short strings - the number of bytes required to write a comma-separated list of all parameters in a dataset and all other parts of a request URL (i.e., `http://.../hapi/data?dataset=...`) should be less than 2048 bytes, which is a limitation on a URL length for most web browsers.

 **Allowed**